Rangers Charity Foundation: Controversy

 In 2013, the Scottish Charity Regulator criticised trustees of the Rangers Charity Foundation after some of the cash raised from specially arranged football match went to the football club instead of the Foundation.
 The fundraising game between Rangers Legends and AC Milan Glorie took place after the club entered administration.
 Due to the club's financial uncertainty there were doubts that the game would go ahead, so trustees gave the club control of match income - a decision which cut the charity's profit share by £191,430.
 The Regulator said the decision making of trustees "constituted misconduct", however, it decided not to take action against any of the trustees.

 Financial information

-Since the Foundations creation in 2002 it has donated over £1.4 million in cash awards and over £2.1 million of in-kind support to hundreds of groups and individuals, making a combined total of over £3.5 million.
+Since the Foundation's creation in 2002 it has donated over £1.4 million in cash awards and over £2.1 million of in-kind support to hundreds of groups and individuals.
+In 2024 the Foundation reported accumulated donations of over £6.6 million.